spiffe/spiffe/MATURITY.md

 ### Characteristics
 Characteristics of software in the **Deprecated** phase:

+- A clear indication in the documentation that it is in the **Deprecated** phase
 - Apache 2 licensed
 - Zero velocity
 - Not tested or exercised in any official capacity